Toll Free USA & Canada: 1-800-704-6234

 A short flight brings us to the famous Inca city of Cuzco.
 After checking into your hotel, we set out to explore the incredible capital of the Inca Empire.
 We head to the picturesque Plaza de Armas and its cathedral to see the colonial influence in the city, and we can admire the stunning architecture of the church and also the native influences subtly woven in into the artwork.
 Onwards to Coricancha church, where the colonial and Incan architectures are on display side-by-side directly contrasted with each other.
 Afterwards we make our way above the city to the imposing fortress of Sacsayhuaman where we can marvel at the incredible stonework and architecture of the Inca civilization.
 We head back to Cuzco in the late afternoon.

 A beautiful early morning train journey across the high plain above Cusco then down the Urubamba Valley to majestic Machu Picchu.
 Known as one of the greatest architectural achievements in the world, this historic sanctuary is considered one of the seven man-made wonders of the world.
 On your private guided Machu Picchu tour, you will visit the guardhouse, main gate, agricultural zones, temple of three windows, astronomical observatory, main square, sacred rock, group of three doorways, royal enclosures, temple of the condor, fountains and tower areas.
 Return by train and car to Cuzco in the evening.

-This morning we head down to Puno on a guided bus tour.
+This morning we head South to Puno on a guided bus tour.
 The trip there is beautiful, as we pass by Andean villages, herds of llama and alpaca, and high snow caps.
 We stop at the Inca site of Raqchi, the old colonial church at Andahuaylillas and the Pukara Culture Archaeological Museum.
 We arrive on the shores of Lake Titicaca, the world’s highest navigable lake at 12,500 feet above sea level and get to relax before your Lake Titicaca Islands tour of the lake the following day.